- Revaluation 2022 Overview

 Real Estate Evaluations

 The Connecticut State General Statutes require that municipalities perform revaluation no later than five years after the last revaluation and that all real property is assessed at 70% of market value as of the revaluation date.
-The City of Bristol completed a full physical revaluation in 1998, an update in 2002, and another full physical revaluation again in 2007.
+The City of Bristol completed an update revaluation in 2012, a full revaluation in 2017, and an update revaluation in 2022.

 The next revaluation of real property assessments is scheduled for 2012.
 This revaluation project will not include a physical inspection of all real property.
 However, we will be inspecting property that has been recently sold.